erkkah/tigr/README.md

  - Direct access to bitmaps, no locking.
  - Basic drawing helpers (plot, line, blitter).
  - Text output.
+ - Mouse, touch and keyboard input.
  - PNG loading and saving.

 TIGR is designed to be small and independent.
 A typical 'hello world' is less than 40KB.
 We don't require you to distribute any additional DLLs; everything is baked right into your program.

-TIGR is cross platform, providing a unified API for Windows, OSX and Linux.
+TIGR is cross platform, providing a unified API for Windows, macOS, Linux and Android.

-### How to set up TIGR ###
+## How to set up TIGR

+### Desktop (Windows, macOS, Linux)

 TIGR is supplied as a single .h file.